Spatiotemporal Continual Federated Learning for Agentic Multi-UAV Edge Networks: Mitigating Catastrophic Forgetting: Proposed Spatiotemporal Continual Learning Framework

 \subsection{POMDP Formulation for Edge UAV Networks}

-The decision-making process is modeled as a Decentralized Partially Observable Markov Decision Process (Dec-POMDP), defined by the tuple $\langle \mathcal{U}, \mathcal{S}, \mathcal{A}, \mathcal{O}, P, R, \gamma \rangle$, where $\mathcal{U}$is the set of UAV agents; $\mathcal{S}$ is global state space, representing the joint configuration of UAVs and users, $\mathcal{A}$ is joint action space, comprising discrete 3D movement commands for each UAV; $\mathcal{O}$ is joint observation space, capturing local sensory inputs for each UAV; $P$ is state transition probability function; $R$ is reward function, designed to reflect multiple performance objectives; and $\gamma$ is the discount factor.
+The sequential decision-making process within the dynamic aerial-ground network is formalized as a \textit{Decentralized Partially Observable Markov Decision Process} (Dec-POMDP).
+This mathematical abstraction allows us to model the interaction between the UAV swarm and the environment as a tuple $\langle \mathcal{U}, \mathcal{S}, \mathcal{A}, \mathcal{O}, P, R, \gamma \rangle$.
+In this context, $\mathcal{U}$ represents the set of UAV agents, $\mathcal{S}$ denotes the global state space, and $\mathcal{A}$ defines the joint action space.
+The core challenge of partial observability is captured by the joint observation space $\mathcal{O}$, while $P$ and $R$ represent the state transition probability and the heterogeneous reward function, respectively.